stephenw6888/api-independent-study/entries/entry#3-Watching-Video.md

 <h2>Watching YouTube Videos: RealTutsGML</h2>

 <p>After watching RealTutsGML first vidoe, I learn a lot of interesting mechanic on Eclipse and the Java language.
-This is a basic format to creating a Java game</p>
+This is a basic format to creating a Java game.
+This tutuorial explained by the YouTuber is the main program to set up the game to make it work.</p>

 <ol>